Hitchin's equations on a nonorientable manifold: Introduction

 The rest of this paper is organized as follows.
-In Section~\ref{sec:gauge}, we review the basic setup in the orientable case and establish the counterpart of the Donaldson-Corlette theorem for bundles over non-orientable manifolds.
+In Section~\ref{sec:gauge}, we review the basic setup in the orientable case and explain the Donaldson-Corlette theorem for bundles over non-orientable manifolds.
 We then study finite dimensional symplectic and hyper-K\"ahler manifolds with an involution and apply the results to the gauge theoretical setting to prove Theorem~\ref{thm:Hitchin}.
 In Section~\ref{sec:repr}, we study flat $G$-connections by representation varieties.
 We show that a flat connection on $M$ is reductive if and only if its pull-back to $\tM$ is reductive.
-We then define a continuous map in part~(1) of Theorem~\ref{thm:cover} and prove the rest of the theorem.
+We then define the continuous map in part~(1) of Theorem~\ref{thm:cover} and prove the rest of the theorem.
 In Section~\ref{sec:geom}, we relate the components $\cN^\good_r$ ($r\ne0$) in Theorem~\ref{thm:cover} to $G$-bundles over $\tM$ admitting an involution up to $Z(G)$.

+We note that in order to study the moduli space of $G$-bundles over the nonorientable manifold $M$ itself, our involution is fixed-point free on $\tM$ and is the identity map on $G$.
 During the revision of this paper, we came across a few related works.
-We would like to thank O.~Gac\'ia-Prada for pointing out to us the paper \cite{BGH}, where they also work with the space of connections over a complex manifold with an anti-holomorphic involution.
-Their involution flips the structure group $G$ (giving rise to a real form), which induces a different involution on the space of connections, and thus resulting in a different fixed-point set.
-To study the moduli space of $G$-bundles over a non-orientable manifold, our involution on the structure group $G$ is the identity map.
-In a more recent paper \cite{BS1}, which partly overlaps with part~(2) of our Theorem~\ref{thm:Hitchin} when $\tM$ is a surface, Baraglia and Schaposnik observed that any antiholomorphic involution on an Riemann surface induces an involution on Hitchin's moduli space, and that the fixed-point set of the involution is Lagrangian or complex with respect to different symplectic or complex structures of the hyper-K\"ahler structure.
-They also explored further properties in relation to Hitchin's fibration and spectral data.
-While we were finalising our paper, the paper \cite{BS2} appeared, which studies the different types of real structures on the moduli space in more detail.
+We thank O.~Garc\'ia-Prada for pointing out to us the paper \cite{BGH}, where their anti-holomorphic involution acts both on the manifold $\tM$ and on the structure group $G$, thus resulting in a different fixed-point set of the moduli space.
+In a more recent paper \cite{BS1}, which overlaps with a special case of part~(2) of our Theorem~\ref{thm:Hitchin} when $\tM$ is a surface, the anti-holomorphic involution on the surface is allowed to have fixed points.

-{\it Acknowledgments.} We would like to thank U.~Bruzzo, W.~Goldman and E.~Xia for useful discussions.